Ukraine Crisis Media Center

-Ukraine Crisis Media Center (UCMC) is a non-governmental organization that provides information about events in Ukraine, challenges and threats in the national security, in particular in the military, political, economic, energy and humanitarian spheres.
-UCMC assists international media representatives, in particular with an objective to defend Ukraine’s sovereignty and its national interests in the global information space.
+Ukraine Crisis Media Center (UCMC) is a non-governmental organization that provides information about events in Ukraine, challenges and threats to the national security; in particular in the military, political, economic, energy and humanitarian spheres.
+UCMC assists international media representatives, aiming to defend Ukraine’s sovereignty and its national interests in the global information space.

 History

 UCMC was founded in March 2014 with the efforts of leading Ukrainian experts in the sphere of international relations, communications and public relations.
-It was established to help Ukraine amplify its voice on the international arena about the events connected to annexation of Crimea by the Russian Federation.
+It was established to help Ukraine amplify its voice on the international arena, about the events connected to annexation of Crimea by the Russian Federation.

 Following the election of President Volodymyr Zelensky in 2019, some of whose actions the UCMC strongly disagree with, the UCMC with the support of many Ukrainian NGOs issued a statement of an extensive list of "red lines not to be crossed" by the new administration, asserting if they were it "will inevitably lead to political instability in our country".